Merck KGaA CEO says has firepower for more deals

-FRANKFURT Dec 5 German diversified chemicals and pharmaceuticals group Merck KGaA said it could pursue more acquisitions after launching a takeover offer for Britain's AZ Electronic Materials.
+FRANKFURT German diversified chemicals and pharmaceuticals group Merck KGaA (MRCG.DE) said it could pursue more acquisitions after launching a takeover offer for Britain's AZ Electronic Materials AZEM.L.

 "These acquisitions could take place in all of the businesses that we have," Chief Executive Karl-Ludwig Kley told Journalists at a press conference on Thursday.